πͺMARTIN GRID STRATEGY

 Set leverage - This is the parameter you set if you are using margin trading.
 It determines what credit leverage you will use.
 This parameter is important for correctly calculating the profitability of your strategy when backtesting on historical data.

-Your position size will be calculated by the formula:
+The size of your position should be calculated using the formula:

 Position size = Initial Capital * Leverage